charleszhang418/SpaceX/README.md

 - Within the Zootopia platform, users enjoy the convenience of downloading data for training and fine-tuning purposes.
 This data is accessible in CSV format directly from the database via our user-friendly web interface

 # Data folder structure
-- Following is details about data processing from *.fastq.gz to dna data needed for the model zoo.
-Reference dataset can be found at the bottom.
+- Following are details about data processing from *.fastq.gz to dna data needed for the model zoo.
+The reference dataset can be found at the bottom.
 ```
 📂Data
  ┣ 📂intermediate // File processed by scripts in this repo, details below